sgladstone/com.pogstone.fancytokens/README.md

 Install this extension as you would any other CiviCRM extension.
 If you are using Drupal Webforms and your Drupal tables are in a different database than your CiviCRM tables then you will need to verify that the CiviCRM database user has permission to query tables in the Drupal database.

 This extension provides additional mail merge tokens for CiviCRM for use in emails, mass emails, or PDF letters.
-All the tokens are under one of the following token categories:  "Events", "Contribution Pages", "Forms" or "Greeting"
+All the tokens are under one of the following token categories:  "Events", "Contribution Pages", "Forms" or "Greetings"

 Main features: